sarthakshrestha/TaskManagerCSharp/README.md

 Add your required tasks based on priority set to high, medium, or low through this simple app built through C#

+<h1> Guide to run the app </h1>

+Simply clone and go to the Debug folder and double click TaskManagerApp.exe, the directory usually looks something like 'C:\ClonedDirectory\TaskManagerApp\TaskManagerApp\bin\Debug' and there you will see <b>TaskManagerApp.exe</b>

 ## Screenshot of the app

 Main window of the app